arrrrrmin/arrrrrmin.netlify.com/code/python-examples/python_examples/pydantic_powers/README.md

 weight: -2
 ---

-This is my personal though and development bubble, so let's talk [Pydantic](https://github.com/samuelcolvin/pydantic)!
+This is my personal thought and development bubble, so let's look at [Pydantic](https://github.com/samuelcolvin/pydantic)!
 Since I first used [FastAPI](https://github.com/tiangolo/fastapi) I'm a huge fan of [Pydantic](https://github.com/samuelcolvin/pydantic).
 Basically it's about data validation.
 As a developer it's often about recieving data from somewhere, doing something with it and passing it on to somewhere else.
 When recieving data, I like to know if it follows the structure I expect.
-When sending stuff elsewhere, I'd like to make sure everything is following some other structure.
+When sending stuff elsewhere, I'd like to make sure everything is following a structure.
+So pydantic was a handy way to ensure these i/o patterns.

-> TL;DR: pydantic models are a lot of fun!
+> TL;DR: pydantic models enable handy, standardized data wrapping and validation!

 # Basics